 Mary and David co-manage their SMSF.
 Mary’s interest is $3M and David’s interest is $1M.

 Mary is a successful businessperson with a strong character.
 David is sick of living in Mary’s shadow.
 Their relationship breaks down.
-Mary and David divorce.
-The court orders a 50-50 split of the SMSF’s assets.
+Mary and Davidivorcedce.
+The court ordered a 50-50 split of the SMSF’s assets.
 David receives an extra $1M on top of his base interest.

 David transfers his interest to a new fund.
 Firstly, he transfers his base interest of $1M.
 He pays no CGT.

 Then David transfers the additional $1M interest.
 Because the order specified this, he pays no CGT on it.
-However, the ATO contact David.
-The additional $1M was cash that Mary and David generated by selling real estate.
+The additional $1M was cash that Mary which David generated by selling real estate.
 This means CGT is payable.

 SMSF Divorce: What happens during the divorce proceeding?